cheaway/de1-screensaver/README.md

 ## Runtime behaviour

-- Downloaded images are cached under `cache/` inside the plugin directory.
+- Downloaded images are cached under `cache/2560x1600/` inside the plugin directory.
+The DE1 app rescales them for the current screen resolution the first time they are used.
-- Each interval the plugin requests `orientation=landscape` images tagged with the configured search term.
+- The plugin refreshes the cache on the configured interval and resets the built-in `saver` image list so the next screensaver cycle picks up the newest photo.
-- Photographer attribution (name + Unsplash link) is rendered across the bottom edge.
-Any pointer or key input exits the screensaver and stops the refresh loop until the screensaver is invoked again.
+- A short status line on the configuration page shows the last successful download (timestamp, photographer, and Unsplash link).

 ## Troubleshooting

 - Ensure Tcl packages `http`, `tls`, and `json` are installed in the DE1 runtime.
 Without TLS, HTTPS downloads will fail.
 - If no image appears, double-check that the access key is valid and that the device has network access.
-Errors are logged to the Tcl console (stderr).
+Status and error messages are shown at the bottom of the configuration page and logged to stderr.
-- When DGUI is unavailable the settings UI is skipped; you can still supply configuration via the environment variable or by editing `settings.tcl` after the plugin runs once.
+- You can edit the fallback `settings.tcl` manually if you prefer not to use the UI or if you need to pre-seed values before the first launch.

 ## Notes

-Plugin wiring can vary between DE1 releases.
-Adjust the entry points in `plugin.json` to match your firmware's expectations if necessary.
+Plugin wiring can vary between DE1 releases, but the supplied `plugin.tcl` and `main` entry point follow the layout used in current firmware.
 The Tcl code is self-contained and can be adapted to other DE1 contexts that want a rotating image background.